sciurusl/sciurusl.github.io/_posts/2020-06-13-OpenGL-village.markdown

 ![fog]({{site.baseurl}}/images/pages/PGR/screenshot2.jpg)

 An example of some of the shaders:
-This is part of the vertex shader which computes color according using texture and light in the current vertex
+This is part of the vertex shader which computes color using texture and light in the current vertex

 ![vertex shader]({{site.baseurl}}/images/pages/PGR/openglvert.jpg)